WEATHER ALERT DAY: Dangerous Heat Monday, Tuesday

 IMPACTS

-While the brunt of the heat will be felt out in the Central Plains, temperatures in Mid-Missouri will still reach into the middle 90's and triple digit heat indices by the lunch hour.
+While the brunt of the heat will be felt out in the Central Plains, temperatures in Mid-Missouri will still reach into the low to middle 90's and triple digit heat indices by mid-afternoon.
 Any strenuous activity outside, especially in the heat of the day will become dangerous if the proper precautions are not taken.

 DURATION